wultra/powerauth-server/docs/PowerAuth-Server-0.22.0.md

 The Bouncy Castle provider needs to be installed using mechanism supported by the web container.
 See the [Installing Bouncy Castle](./Installing-Bouncy-Castle.md#installing-bouncy-castle-on-java-11) chapter in documentation.

+### Tomcat on Java 11

+We have tested PowerAuth on Tomcat `9.0.16` with Java 11, so please use this version or higher.
+Older versions of Tomcat may not work properly with Java 11.